common-workflow-language/common-workflow-language/specification/tool-description.md

 }
 ```

-After resolving the reference doc1.json has the following contents:
+After resolving the reference, doc1.json has the following contents:

 ```json
 {